-Important: If you are an Alexandria City Public Schools teacher, as per ACPS, you will need to provide this form to your principal prior to applying for a RunningBrooke grant.
+Important: Alexandria City Public Schools teachers or program directors, as per ACPS, you will need to provide this form to your principal prior to applying for a RunningBrooke grant.
 ACPS Grant Summary

 Again, priority will be given to programs that use exercise and/or movement to activate children’s brain development and learning.
 While we prioritize applications that meet the above criteria and the ability to measure outcomes based on academic performance, consideration will also be given to other groups and movement programs whose outcomes are measured by an increase in Positive Attitude, Focus, Confidence or Happiness/Emotional IQ.